itrocks/class-use/README.md

 ### Update cache

-When your project need to update the cache, these are the update steps to follow :
+When your project need to update the cache, these are the update steps to follow:

 ```php
 use ITRocks\Class_Use\Index;